Get Up. Stand Up.May 30, 2016

 We were made to be hunters and gatherers, made to have to travel from place to place by foot, made to reach up in trees for our fruits and veggies, made to chase animals for our proteins.
 We were NOT designed to have a city center or stores where everything is in one place, sit in cars, sit at desks all day, order food from a seated position, sit, sit, sit!
 We’re just not made for it!

-This is where my fascia talk comes in.
-If you need a reminder as to what fascia is, or just don’t know: “Fascia is a connective tissue that is comprised of mostly collagen.
+This is where fascia comes in.
+If you need a reminder as to what fascia is, or just don’t know: “Fascia is a connective tissue that is composed of mostly collagen.
 The fibers of the fascia form dense bands and sheets that wrap around our muscles and organs to keep everything in neat, little packages.
 Essentially, fascia is like a plastic wrap for our body.
-In addition to being plastic wrap, fascia also serves as a mechanism to distribute forces of muscles and external stresses and reduce friction in our bodies”… that’s from my blog about fascia posted in July 2015 (the link is below).
+In addition to being plastic wrap, fascia also serves as a mechanism to distribute forces of muscles and external stresses and reduce friction in our bodies.”
 When we sit, we are allowing the fascia in our anterior body (from our necks to our pelvises) to shrink and tighten, forming adhesions.

 Unless you are performing specific exercises, stretches, and doing some form of myofascial release, that fascia just stays tight and is squishing your insides.
-Some studies have hypothesized that the tightness in fascia is causing cells to become cancerous and irritable bowel syndrome, just to name a couple.
+Some studies have hypothesized that the tightness in fascia can cause conditions like cancer and irritable bowel syndrome, just to name a couple.
 There have not been enough studies performed to be statistically significant, but I really don’t doubt their findings.
 I have seen quite a few clients with low back pain who came to me for myofascial release and reported not only no longer having low back pain, but also having their stomach and IBS symptoms significantly improve.

 I could go on for pages about why sitting is so bad for us, but that would require me to sit in front of my computer for longer than is acceptable to me.
-So I will leave you with the thought: it’s no wonder why “sitting is the new smoking”.
+So I will leave you with the thought: it’s no wonder why “sitting is the new smoking.”